-Apart from the metro system, two tram lines connect the center of Athens with the coastline; a further expansion of the tram network to the port of Piraeus operates by the end of 2021.
-The Athens tram network has a length of about 30 km and 59 stops.
-The system is operated by 34 vehicles at headways between 10 and 15 min and carries 31,000 daily passengers (2022) (Athens Urban Transport Organization, 2023).
+Apart from the metro system, three tram lines connect the center of Athens with the coastline; a further expansion of the tram network to the port of Piraeus will operate by the end of 2021.
+The Athens tram network has a length of about 24 km and 47 stops (the expansion will include 5.4 km of single track line and 12 stops).
+The system is operated by 34 vehicles at headways between 10 and 15 min and carries 42,000 daily passengers (2019) (Athens Urban Transport Organization, 2020).

 Bus Network: Last but not least, the city has an extensive network of bus and electric bus (trolley bus) lines, with a total length of 6,000 km, over 8,200 stops and a nominal a fleet of 2400 vehicles (2000+ thermal buses and more than 350 trolley buses).
 More than 30% of buses use natural gas as fuel (CNG buses), while another 30% are Euro IV diesel buses (Athens Urban Transport Organization, 2020).
 Large part of the fleet is aged and obsolete, as it has long passed its service life.
-Bus lines typically operate at frequencies of 5 to 30 min and carry almost 1,000,000 passengers daily (2021).